 After eating onions or garlic, you certainly find it difficult to talk to people due to the resulting bad breath.
 Dryness of the mouth can also lead to bad breath as saliva is responsible for killing oral bacteria.

-Lemon has antimicrobial properties due to the acidic content that kills the oral bacteria and
+Lemon has antimicrobial properties due to the acidic content that kills the oral bacteria and helps you get rid of bad breath.
+It can also prevent a dry mouth.1

 - 3 tablespoon of lemon juice